iLib-js/ilib-mono-webos/scripts/xliff_split_merge/README.md

 ```
 ./xliff_split_merge.sh merge_language <INPUT_DIR> [OUTPUT_DIR]
 ```
-If OUTPUT_DIR is not specified, it defaults to <INPUT_DIR>--results.
+If OUTPUT_DIR is not specified, it defaults to '<INPUT_DIR>--results'.
 #### 3. split_component
 Splits merged XLIFF files in INPUT_DIR into separate components and saves them to OUTPUT_DIR.
 ```